takumandoh/Assignement2/README.md

 #Methodlogy
 1, Gathering data
-  crimerate
-  level of education
-  level of income

-2, Compare the gaps of those indicators among races between the period of Apartheid and now.
+2, Compare the trend of those indicators during the period of Apartheid and now.

 #Discussion